-What's more, the days when a 401(k) were prohibitively expensive are gone.
-By automating administration, companies like Human Interest are able to keep costs down to about half that of a traditional provider, and far less than a single employee's health insurance!
+What’s more, previously prohibitively expensive 401(k) fees have decreased significantly in recent years.
+By automating administration, companies like Human Interest are able to keep costs down to about half that of a traditional provider, and far less than a single employee’s health insurance!

 If you’re feeling completely lost, check out 401(k) Basics for Employers.